 Pyla-sur-Mer, Aquitaine, France

-Pyla-sur-Mer is a sapphire-watered hideaway that caters to all prices ranges.
+Pyla-sur-Mer is a sapphire-watered hideaway that caters to all prices ranges, so you can travel like a millionaire, without the millionaire budget.
 Though famous for its costly modern boutiques, the area offers modest, old-world lodging options, as well.
 The beach is public, but its Atlantic waters and pristine sand stretch far enough that you’ll find space of your own for a picnic.
 When you’re tired of lounging, take time out of your day to dive for oysters.

 Rocktail Bay, KwaZulu-Natal, South Africa

 Hotel Rates Start at: $326 per person, per night, for luxury, all-inclusive resorts